Google AdWords Cost: How Much Will it Cost You?

 As a general rule, the more value to what’s being sold, the higher the cost per click people will be willing to pay.
 It’s all about profit.

-How much should you spend: calculating your ROI
+How much should Google AdWords Cost: calculating your ROI

 Now you’ll have an idea of how much it could cost you, you need to find out how much it should.

 All businesses exist to make a profit.
 Without a profit, your business won’t be in business much longer.